ueokande/vim-vixen/QA.md

 - [ ] `open<SP>`: show all engines and some history items
 - [ ] `open g`: complete search engines starts with `g` and matched with keywords `g`
 - [ ] `open foo bar`: complete history items matched with keywords `foo` and `bar`
+- [ ] `set `: show prperties starts with keywords
 - [ ] The completions shows histories, search engines, and bookmarks.
 - [ ] also `tabopen` and `winopen`
 - shortening commands such as `o` are not test in this release
 - [ ] Show completions for `:open`/`:tabopen`/`:buffer` on opening just after closed
+- [ ] Complete commands matched with input keywords in the prefix.

 #### Buffer command

 - [ ] `buffer`: show no completions
 - [ ] `buffer<SP>`: show all opened tabs in completion
 - [ ] `buffer x`: show tabs which has title and URL matches with `x`
+- [ ] shows tab index and marks

 #### Buffer command